frappe/frappe_io/frappe_io/www/docs/user/en/introduction.md

 ### Batteries Included

-When we say Batteries Included, we do not take it lightly.
 Frappe has tons of features that are essential to building a modern complex app.
-We have only introduced the basic features here.
+Only the basic features are introduced here.
 The rest of this guide will cover them and other advanced features with much finer detail, so make sure to read it all!